Sóller

-Sóller (/ca/) is a town and municipality near the north west coast of the Balearic Island of Mallorca, Spain, 3 km inland from Port de Sóller, in a large, bowl-shaped valley that also includes the village of Fornalutx and the hamlets of Biniaraix and Binibassi.
+Sóller (/ca-ES-IB/) is a town and municipality near the north west coast of the Balearic Island of Mallorca, Spain, 3 km inland from Port de Sóller, in a large, bowl-shaped valley that also includes the village of Fornalutx and the hamlets of Biniaraix and Binibassi.
 The population is around 14,000.
 The Tranvía de Sóller tram links Sóller to Port de Sóller.

 Overview

-Sóller is linked by the historic railway, the Ferrocarril de Sóller, and by a highway with a tunnel, to the Majorcan capital of Palma.
+Sóller is linked by the historic railway, the Ferrocarril de Sóller, and by a highway with a tunnel, to the Mallorcan capital of Palma de Mallorca.
 The Ferrocaril was built on the profits from the orange and lemon trade and completed in 1911.
 The Andratx-Pollença highway also runs through the valley.
 The present-day economy is based mainly on tourism and the expenditure of foreign residents, complementary to the agricultural economy based around citrus and olive groves.
 Soller is unique compared to towns on the rest of the island due to its geographical isolation, being surrounded by the Serra de Tramuntana.
 This isolation from all other major towns on the island, made it easier to trade with French merchants arriving by sea.